chempogonzalez/slack-api-checker/README.md

 ## Happy Code

-Created with  JavaScript! ⚡ and latin music :
+Created with Typescript! ⚡ and latin music 🎺🎵

 ### This README.md file has been written keeping in mind